 At the bottom of the grill, you notice a vent.
 Just close the vent and close the lid.
 These things interrupt the oxygen allowance to the briquettes.

 So it helps the grill to put out.
-If you have a little charcoal to the grill, it takes less time, but if you have a massive amount, it takes comparatively more time to extinguish.
+If you have a little charcoal to the grill, it takes less time, but it takes comparatively more time to extinguish if you have a massive amount.

 Actually, it depends on your preference.
 If you like to reuse the partially burning charcoal, you have to remove them from the grill after cooking.
 But if you don’t like it, you should only cut off the oxygen supply to extinguish the grill.
 Then wait 48 hours to cool it.

-The time depends on the constancy of the temperature.
+The time depends on the constant temperature.
 If you maintain a medium temperature, then you can burn the charcoal for around one hour.
 But it is not for any charcoal.

-How expertise you should use your charcoal grill, you must show that much expertise in putting it out.
+How much expertise you should use your charcoal grill must show that much expertise in putting it out.
 Otherwise, it may destroy your grill and mitigate your grilling enthusiasm.

 At first glance, it seems to extinguish the grill takes too much time, but every good thing takes some time to do it correctly.